swapsmax/kopimon/README.md

 ### Installation

-For MacOS users, install the .app file.
+For MacOS users, download and run the .app file.
-For Windows users, install the .exe file.
+For Windows users, download and run the .exe file.

 <p align="right">(<a href="#top">back to top</a>)</p>